 In addition, you will have your own E-Mentor who will support your individual learning needs with online groups offering peer learning support.

-SI Modules 1, 2, 3 and 4 are taken directly with SI Network and are accredited by Ulster University.
+SI Modules 1, 2, 3 and 4 are taken directly with Sensory Integration Education and are accredited by Ulster University.
 Modules 5, 6 and 7 are taken directly with Ulster University.
 See more.

 40% online, open book, multiple choice questions with a one-hour time limit on the neuroscience of sensory processing from primary receptors to cortical interpretation.